-Pacific Forum is pleased to join cosponsors Hawaii Pacific Universiy and the Chinese Chamber of Commerce of Hawaii for Honolulu's CHINA Town Hall: Local Connections, National Reflections event on Monday, Oct.
+Pacific Forum was pleased to join cosponsors Hawaii Pacific Universiy and the Chinese Chamber of Commerce of Hawaii for Honolulu's CHINA Town Hall: Local Connections, National Reflections event on Monday, Oct.
 28, 2013 from 12:30 p.m. to 3:30 p.m.
-The event will take place at Hawaii Pacific University's new Hale Makai location at 1 Aloha Tower Drive in the Aloha Tower Marketplace.
+The event took place at Hawaii Pacific University's new Hale Makai location at 1 Aloha Tower Drive in the Aloha Tower Marketplace.

 Honolulu was one of more than 60 cities participating in this annual event, which was organized by the National Commitee on United States-China Relations, the leading national, non-partisan public affairs organization devoted exclusively to building constructive and durable relationships bewteen the United States and China.